jwalden/vulture-replication/README.md

 This should open Jupyter in a browser window at `http://localhost:8888`.
 From there you can open, modify and run the individual notebooks.

 ### Miner
-There is a basic run script for the miner application, located in the miner directory.
+There is a basic run script for the miner application, located in the root directory.
 It has to be run from the project root directory:
 ```
 python condor-cli.py
 ```